Sni180/Event-Booking-Organization-System-frontend/README.md

-This is the frontend for the Event Booking Management System developed in Visual Studio using react
+This is the frontend for the Event Booking Management System developed in Visual Studio using javascript, html, css

 # Getting Started with Create React App